day8/re-frame/docs/Coeffects.md

 Imagine you had an event handler which needed to "know" a value in LocalStore, in order to compute an event's effect.

-It could be writen to access data directly from LocalStore:
+It could be written to access data directly from LocalStore:
 ```clj
 (reg-event-db
    :load-defaults